 Planning for retirement is largely a numbers game.
 Many experts recommend saving at least $1 million for retirement, but that doesn’t take your individual goals, needs or spending habits into account.
 It may also seem intimidating considering that nearly half of all American households don’t have any retirement savings at all.
 Though it’s different for everyone, you could probably live comfortably through your golden years with less.
-Find out whether you could retire on $500,000 and how to make it happen below.
+A financial advisor can help you create a retirement plan for your financial needs.
+Let’s take a look at whether people can retire on $500,000, and how you could make that happen.

 What Does the Typical Retirement Cost?

-According to the Bureau of Labor Statistics, the average senior spends just over $49,000 per year.
-Assuming a 20-year retirement, the total cost would come to $980,000.
+According to the Bureau of Labor Statistics, the average senior spends almost $55,700 per year.
+Assuming a 20-year retirement, the total cost would come to $1.114 million.
 So the $1 million mark doesn’t seem too far off.

 Crunching the numbers, the idea of retiring on $500,000 may seem out of reach.
 But don’t count it out completely.
 You’ll just need to estimate accurately and manage your living expenses, both before and after retirement, to make it happen.